 We support dialogue on the subject by hosting an annual Symposium on The Future of Text and a Guest Speaker Series.
 We disseminate what we learn in our Journal and annual series of books on The Future of Text.
 We also produce software to put the research into practice and we have developed an approach to enabling infrastructures.

 We host an annual Symposium on the Future of Text.
 The previous symposium was hosted Online and in London on the 27th and 28th of September 2022 and the next Symposium is expected to be Online and in Bergen, Norway, fall 2023.

 Guest Speaker Series

 We feature a Guest Speaker every month in an open forum.
-The full recorded Monthly Guest Speaker sessions, including Q&A/dialogue, is archived on video and published with full transcripts in our Journal.
+The full recorded Monthly Guest Speaker sessions, including Q&A/dialogue, is archived on video and published with full transcripts in our Quarterly Journal.

 ‘The Future of Text’ Series of Books

-We publish an annual ‘Future of Text’ series of books which are available for download from ‘The Future of Text‘, with volume 3 due to be published late 2022, including the transcripts from the 2022 Symposium.
+We publish an annual ‘Future of Text’ series of books which are available for download from ‘The Future of Text‘, with volume 3 published December 2022.

 We feel strongly that as we move through increasingly large and complex information environments we will need greater agility to thrive and not be overwhelmed, manipulated or disconnected.
 Interacting with your knowledge should be as immersive and engaging as playing a great game, dancing, painting or flying…